German hydrogen train pioneer switches to cheaper battery power

 January 19, 2023

 The European Investment Bank (EIB) has granted the Belgian Punch Group a €40 million finance contract for further developing hydrogen propulsion systems, like fuel cells and the H2 burning engine, as an environmentally friendly successor for the diesel engine.
-The investments will be made mainlThis content has been archived.
-Log in or Subscribe to a […]
+The investments will be made mainly at the company’s headquarters in Turin (Italy), Punch Group says, […]

 CATP: ‘Hydrogen buses cost and pollute more than BEVs’